 According to the U.S. government statistics, approximately 36% of the population is grieving now, or has grieved in the past for a husband, wife, parent, son, daughter, sibling, or friend.
 These numbers are consistent and will make up the population that we serve.

 While we are NOT a crisis or counseling center, we offer free, specialized grief support programs based on Dr. Alan Wolfelt's "companioning model" for people of all ages who are grieving the death, or anticipated death, of a loved one.
-Our facilitated groups, overseen by a clinical psychologist, Dr. Debby Baker, bring people who have experienced a similar loss to find hope and healing through connection.
+Our facilitated groups, overseen by a licensed professional counselor, bring people who have experienced a similar loss to find hope and healing through connection.
 The Center will also be a support and resource for any community group that helps grieving people.